yanxiaodi/EmployeePayslipCalculator/README.md

 `EmployeePayslipCalculator.WebApp` is an Angular project.
 I like Angular and TypeScript since they can improve my work efficiency.

-An Angular app must have some resonable layers design.
+An Angular app must have some reasonable layers design.
 I create a service named `HttpClientService` to encapsulate the HTTP api of Angular.
 So I can easily get a response model from the api.
 The main service is the `CalculatorService` class.
 It's very simple that just contains a few codes.

 The challenge for the front-end app is dealing with the inputs from the users.
 That's a crucial factor to determine whether the app is robust.
-I create a single method named `checkInput()` to check the values except the validators of ngForm.
+I create a single method named `checkInput()` to check the values except for the validators of ngForm.

 I use PrimeNG for the UI presentation.
-It is a good UI framework for Angular app and easy to use, just like jQuery UI.
+It is a good UI framework for the Angular apps and easy to use, just like jQuery UI.

 ### Mobile App